-4. Approach slabs are required for all bridges.
+Approach slabs are required for all bridges.
 Approach slab design shall be per AASHTO LFRD (Load Resistance Factor Design) Bridge Design Specifications and the WSDOT Bridge Design Manual.
-Approach slabs shall be constructed in accordance with Standard Drawings 6-030A and 6-030B, or an approved individual design.
 The requirement for approach slabs may be waived only by deviation approved by the Engineer based on a geotechnical analysis.